Minds On

 Connect to your daily life

 Think back to the beginning of this learning activity, when you brainstormed your personal wants and needs.
-Now that you have investigated the aspects of daily life of several communities in Canada between 1713 and 1800, respond to the following prompt in a method of your choice.
+Now that you have investigated the aspects of daily life of several communities in Canada between 1713 and 1800, respond to the following prompts in a method of your choice.

-- What are some similarities and differences between life in Canada between 1713 and 1800 and present-day Canada?
+• What are some similarities and differences between life in Canada between 1713 and 1800 and present-day Canada?

 Reflection